How Does the VA Rate Insomnia?

 Suppose you had insomnia before joining the service, and an in-service medical disorder aggravated the symptoms.
 In that case, you may use this case to prove sleep dysfunction to the VA.

-You need to provide as much evidence as possible to prove insomnia and sleep disturbance.
+You must provide as much evidence as possible to prove insomnia and sleep disturbance.

 Yes, insomnia can be service and PTSD-related.